vantage-sh/docs.vantage.sh/docs/rbac.md

 ### Cost Reporting - Team Permissions Team-Only Access

-Team-only access permissions apply for resources in which “everyone” team access has been revoked and the members team has been granted access.
+Team-only access permissions apply for resources in which Everyone team access has been revoked and the members team has been granted access.

 | Role | Create | Update | Delete | Manage Access | View |
 | --- | --- | --- | --- | --- | --- |